Peer-2-Peer Lending vs Bonds

 Large corporations rarely feel relatable, it’s difficult to feel some connection to them.

-Yet, helping a promising business make it to the market and do some good in the society, — feels rewarding.
+Yet, helping a promising business make it to the market and do some good in society, — feels rewarding.

 The main cons that make bonds look far less attractive than P2P lending include poor liquidity and low returns, especially considering the large amount invested initially.